SubsExtended/Subs.Ext/Readme.txt

 This application is a part of solution that will selectively display subtitles for audio/video media, depending on
 a) how user rates his skill with the language of media.
-b) how each phrase difficulty is rated in subtitles file.
+b) how each phrase difficulty is rated in subtitles file. prases' difficulty can be rated judging by words frequency in the language, and by how clearly the phrase is pronounced in the media.

 The goal of this solution is to see/listen media mainly in its original language.
 But if some phrases are rated as hard for understanding (hearing) - media player will display subtitles for that phrase.